 One can say that getting to Sambawan is irksome as you will travel in all modes of transportation.
 The quicker (or -est) route is getting to Tacloban first by plane (around 45 minutes), then a 3-hour shuttle ride going to Naval- the capital of Biliran, and finally an hour or more boat ride to the island.
 But once you set foot on the sand and get a view of the whole island, it’s all going to be worth it.

 It’s perfect for soul-searching or bonding with loved ones.
 Not for the party goers though, as this place will surely take you away from the noise and chaos of the city.
-It’s all about getting one with the sea and nature, and letting their sounds fill your ears and let yourself be taken away to serenity.
+It’s all about getting one with the sea and nature, and letting their sounds fill your ears and take you away to serenity.